-Medicines were obtained from licensed wholesalers, and any unlicensed medicines were sourced from a specials manufacturer.
+Medicines were obtained from licensed wholesalers, with unlicensed medicines sourced from a specials manufacturer.
 The pharmacy was not yet meeting the safety features of the falsified medicine directive (FMD), which is now a legal requirement.
-Equipment was installed but the pharmacy team had yet to commence routine safety checks of medicines.
-Stock was date checked on a 3-month rotating cycle and it appeared up to date.
-But there were historical gaps which indicates there may be gaps in this process.
+Equipment was installed but the pharmacy team had yet to commence routine checks of medicines.
+Stock was date checked on a 3-month rotating cycle.
 A date checking matrix was signed by staff as a record of what had been checked, and shelving was cleaned as part of the process.
 Short dated stock was highlighted using a sticker and liquid medication had the date of opening written on.

 Controlled drugs were stored appropriately in the CD cabinet, with clear segregation between current stock, patient returns and out of date stock.
 CD denaturing kits were available for use.
 There were clean medicines fridges, each with a thermometer.
-The minimum and maximum temperatures were being recorded daily and records showed they had been in range for the last 3 months.
+The minimum and maximum temperatures were being recorded daily and records showed they had been in range.
 Patient returned medication was disposed of in designated bins located away from the dispensary.
 Drug alerts were received by email from the head office.
-Alerts were printed, action taken was written on, initialled and signed before being filed.
+Alerts were printed, with the details about the action taken, date and by whom written onto a drug alert log.